wentao228/BEACON/README.md

 This repository provides the code and data for the paper

->Bridging chemical structure and conceptual knowledge representations improves prediction of compound-protein interaction
+> Bridging Chemical Structure and Conceptual Knowledge Enables Accurate Prediction of Compound-Protein Interaction

 ## 1. Requirements